 - Have made your first successful sale more than 90 days ago

 - Meet the selling and item requirements of the site you wish to list your products

 You may be asked to sign an international selling agreement with eBay, in which you acknowledge that the products you sell to international buyers are subject to the policies of their respective sites, including money-back guarantees.

 Expanding into foreign markets has many benefits.
 It can increase your revenue and keep you competitive in the ecommerce industry.
 International success means choosing the method of selling that’s right for your brand and your products.
-Armed with the information above, you’ll be able to avoid some of the common mistakes that new international eBay sellers make.
+Armed with the information above, you’ll be able to scale your ecommerce business and avoid some of the common mistakes that new international eBay sellers make.